-Tax et al.~\cite{Tax2017} use a type of RNN architecture known as Long-Short-Term Memory (LSTM) to predict the next type of event in an ongoing case and its timestamp.
-The same study demonstrated that this approach can generate the remaining sequence of timestamped events from a given prefix of a case.
+DL models have been widely applied in the field of predictive process monitoring.
+Evermann et al.~\cite{Evermann2017} proposed an RNN architecture to generate the most likely remaining sequence of events (suffix) of an ongoing case.
+This architecture cannot handle numeric features and thus cannot generate timestamped events (timestamps are numeric).
+This limitation is shared by the approach in~\cite{lin2019mm} and others reviewed in~\cite{Tax2018}.
+Tax et al.~\cite{Tax2017} use an RNN architecture known as Long-Short-Term Memory (LSTM) to predict the next event in an ongoing case and its timestamp, and to generate the remaining sequence of timestamped events from a given prefix of a case.
 However, this approach cannot handle high-dimensional inputs due to its reliance on one-hot encoding of categorical features.
 Its precision deteriorates as the number of categorical features increases.
-This limitation is lifted by the DeepGenerator approach~\cite{Camargo2019}, which extends the approach in~\cite{Tax2017} with two mechanisms to handle high-dimensional input, namely n-grams and embeddings.
-This latter approach also addresses the problem of accurately generating long suffixes (not well handled in~\cite{Tax2017}) as well as entire traces by using a random next-event selection method at each step.
-It is also able to associate a resource to each activity instance in a trace.
-More recently, Taymouri et al.~\cite{Taymouri2020} proposed a GAN architecture to train generative LSTM models capable of generating timestamped activity sequences (suffixes and full traces) although without associated resources.
+This limitation is lifted by DeepGenerator~\cite{Camargo2019}, which extends the approach in~\cite{Tax2017} with two mechanisms to handle high-dimensional input: n-grams and embeddings.
+This approach also addresses the problem of generating long suffixes (not well handled in~\cite{Tax2017}) and entire traces, by using a random next-event selection approach.
+It is also able to associate a resource to each event in a trace.
+More recently, Taymouri et al.~\cite{Taymouri2020} proposed a GAN-LSTM architecture to train generative models that produce timestamped activity sequences (without associated resources).

 Camargo et al.~\cite{Camargo2020ddsdl} compare the relative accuracy of DL models against DDS models for generating sequences of the form (activity, start timestamp, end timestamp).
-This comparison suggests that DL models may outperform DDS models when trained with large event logs, while the opposite holds for smaller event logs.
-This observation is aligned with the findings reported in~\cite{Tax2018}.
-Camargo et al.~\cite{Camargo2020ddsdl} additionally show that DL models excel at predicting the start and end timestamps, because they are better able to estimate the waiting times between consecutive activities.
-Taking these observations as a starting point, the following section outlines a hybrid technique for learning generative models for business process simulation that integrates these two types of models.
+This comparison suggests that DL models may outperform DDS models when trained with large logs, while the opposite holds for smaller logs.
+Camargo et al.~\cite{Camargo2020ddsdl} additionally show that DL models generally outperform DDS methods when it comes to predicting activity start and end timestamps.